-This service uses map data from both Google Maps and Bing; press the 2 button on your WiiMote to cycle between your options if something isn’t working.
-It’s a great way to quickly show someone directions to to simply explore what your town looks like from the sky.
+This service uses map data from both Google Maps and Bing.
+Cycle between the options using the 2 button on your WiiMote to if something isn’t working.
+It’s a great way to quickly show someone directions or explore what your town looks like from the sky.

-Virtual Console means Wii users already have access to a vast library of classic console and arcade games, but the catalog can be occasionally underwhelming.
-Don’t worry: with a little work you can get much more working than that.
+Via the Virtual Console, Wii users already have access to a vast library of classic console and arcade games.
+Want more titles?
+With a little work you can emulate classic consoles including the NES and Game Boy Advanced.

 This is only a sample of what your Wii can do, of course: there is a lot more quality homebrew software out there, and if you know what you’re doing as a programmer you could probably make more.
 The only real limit is imagination.